Trump’s inaccurate assertion of ‘total’ authority sparks challenge from governors

 Of that dozen, two — Sens.
 Rand Paul (Ky.) and Marco Rubio (Fla.) — issued comments Tuesday, both stressing that states should retain the power to regulate their own activities.
 Sen. Lisa Murkowski (R-Alaska) said in a statement: “I respect the authorities of the office of the presidency.
 I also recognize that it will take all of us — elected leaders and citizens — to effectively stop the spread of this virus.”

+A spokeswoman for Sen. Rob Portman (R-Ohio) pointed to his remarks from a Fox Business interview earlier Tuesday in which he said the matter was not just up to elected officials “deciding when it’s time and coming up with some arbitrary deadline,” but the science and whether people feel safe leaving their homes.

 Aides to two others — Utah Sens.
 Mitt Romney and Mike Lee — said the senators would have no response.

-None of the other seven responded to requests for comment.
+None of the other six responded to requests for comment.
 They were Sens.
-Lamar Alexander (Tenn.), Roy Blunt (Mo.), Susan Collins (Maine), Jerry Moran (Kan.), Rob Portman (Ohio), Patrick J. Toomey (Pa.) and Roger Wicker (Miss.).
+Lamar Alexander (Tenn.), Roy Blunt (Mo.), Susan Collins (Maine), Jerry Moran (Kan.), Patrick J. Toomey (Pa.) and Roger Wicker (Miss.).

-At least two other prominent elected GOP officials, past and present — Rep. Liz Cheney (R-Wyo.), the third-ranking leader among House Republicans, and Republican-turned independent Rep. Justin Amash (Mich.) — challenged Trump’s notion.
+At least two other prominent elected GOP lawmakers, past and present — Rep. Liz Cheney (R-Wyo.), the third-ranking leader among House Republicans, and Republican-turned independent Rep. Justin Amash (Mich.) — challenged Trump’s notion.

 Cheney, whose father, Richard B. Cheney, had pushed for broad executive authority as vice president in George W. Bush’s administration, cited the text of the 10th Amendment in a tweet: “The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people.”